ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

     )
 );
 ```
-If you like to update a previously submited answer you can do that as follows:
+If you like to update a previously submited answer you can do that with _$asqPlayService->UpdateUserAnswer_ This updates a previous given answer of a user.
+Therefore a valid already deposited AnswerUUID has to be provided.
+UpdateUserAnswer will give you no direct feedback.
+If there are any errors exceptions will be thrown.
 ```
 $asqPlayService->UpdateUserAnswer(
     new UserAnswerSubmitContract(